7 Common Pottery Wheel Issues

 - Splash pan too far off-center

 How you address the problem depends on the issue.
-For example, if you have a bad belt on the wheel, you should replace the belt.
+For example, if you have a worn wheel belt, you should replace it.

 With loose bat pins on the wheel, you want to tighten the wing nuts.